Interactive Navigation for Legged Manipulators with Learned Arm-Pushing Controller: INTRODUCTION

-The whole framework is illustrated in Fig. \ref{fig:2}, and our contributions are summarized as follows: \begin{itemize} \item We propose a novel interactive navigation framework, featuring an active arm-pushing mechanism for a legged manipulator.
+\item We propose a novel interactive navigation framework, featuring an active arm-pushing mechanism for a legged manipulator.
 The framework enables the robot to reposition large movable obstacles in space-constrained environments, yielding more feasible and efficient paths. \item We develop an RL-based arm-pushing controller with a two-stage reward strategy for relocating objects with a relatively large size.
 This progressive refinement strategy optimizes action sequences and accelerates policy convergence. \item Through extensive simulations and real-world experiments, we validate the robustness and generalizability of the arm-pushing controller, as well as the effectiveness of the proposed navigation framework, which enables more efficient navigation in confined spaces. \end{itemize}